-Newborn Golden Retrievers should be 1% of their mom’s pre-pregnancy weight, and this is generally 14 to 16 oz (0.4 – 0.45).
+Newborn Golden Retriever puppies should be 1% of their mom’s pre-pregnancy weight, and this is generally 14 to 16 oz (0.4 – 0.45).
 They gain mass rather quickly and should grow 5–10% each week.

 But, puppies as small as 10 oz at birth have been recorded.
 They usually leave their mom at 10 lbs.

 Use your eyes and hands to assess if your Golden is overweight or not.
-If you can see her ribs, she’s too skinny.
-But if you can’t feel them, she’s too fat!
+If you can see his ribs, he’s too skinny.
+But if you can’t feel them, he’s too fat!

 A survey in 2012 showed that 62.7% of Golden Retrievers in America are either obese or overweight.